valencik/mastersAPSC/documents/thesis/thesis.md

 The requirement for publishing 3 or more times in any years cuts out $55\%$ of authors in the database.

 %- Tie in to Author Contributions results
-Recall the analysis in Section [Author Contributions](#author-contributions) suggests that a small portion of the authors contribute a large portion of the NSR entries.
+Recall the analysis in [Author Contributions](#author-contributions) suggests that a small portion of the authors contribute a large portion of the NSR entries.
 This result means that filtering out low publication authors in additional analysis does not affect the majority of the NSR entries.
 As a result the secondary clustering only considered the authors who contribute $90\%$ of the NSR entries with author fields.
 Explicitly, we considered authors who published 11 or more times.